Last Updated on May 22, 2023

 Chlorine and Your Dog: What Should You Know?

 It breaks down bacteria that can cause illness and create murky water.
-As it is essential, the more you know about chlorine, the safer your pet will be.
-Here is the breakdown:
+As it is essential, the more you know about chlorine and dogs, the safer your pet will be.
+Here is the breakdown to know if dogs can swim in chlorine pools:

 - Chlorine can cause dehydration, so make sure your pooch is drinking plenty of water.